-If the University determines, via the process set forth above, that research misconduct has occurred, the next step(s) depend upon the type of appointment the respondent holds, the seriousness of the misconduct, and the sanctions recommended.
+If the University determines that research misconduct has occurred, the next step(s) depend upon the type of appointment the respondent holds, the seriousness of the misconduct, and the sanctions recommended.
 The substantive determination of misconduct itself will not, however, be subject to challenge.
 Below are some examples: